stat6250-w18/course-questions-wiki/week-03/README.md

 - *Question* (aguenane−stat6250): How do you resolve an invalid option error?
 - Question (who7−stat6250): Is there a better to keep track of different variables when writing code to avoid invalid option error?
 - *Question* (sbagdi-stat6250): Why doesn’t simply adding a quotation mark (in missing quotation mark errors) and resubmitting a program resolves the problem?
+- *Answer* (sbagdi-stat6250): Because SAS is often unable to detect the end of the sentence, therefore simply adding the quotation marks and resubmitting doesn't help.